kingkero/payment-methods-report-woocommerce/README.md

+# Archived

+I do not

+* have the time to support this.
+* continue contributing to WordPress under Matt's leadership after the WP Engine debacle.

 # Payment Methods Report for WooCommerce

 This is an extension to [WooCommerce Analytics](https://woocommerce.com/document/woocommerce-analytics/) that will display a new report on the usage of configured payment methods.